Te Papa: Te Tiriti o Waitangi exhibition protest

-On 11 December 2023, a wooden display panel showing an English version of the Treaty of Waitangi at the museum's Signs of a Nation Te Tiriti o Waitangi exhibition was damaged and partially blacked out with spray paint and an angle grinder by protesters from a group calling itself Te Waka Hourua.
+On 11 December 2023, a wooden display panel showing an English version of the Treaty of Waitangi at the museum's Signs of a Nation Te Tiriti o Waitangi exhibition was damaged and partially blacked out with spray paint and an angle grinder by protesters from a group called Te Waka Hourua.
 The group had demanded the panel's removal from display for allegedly misleading visitors into thinking that it was a translation of the document.
 Twelve people were arrested.
 Museum officials said that they acknowledged the group's message and said that they were renewing the display, adding that the damaged panel would remain on display in its current form over the 2023–2024 summer.

+Digital museum Te Papa Huia

+Te Papa hosts a digital museum named Te Papa Huia which provides online access to blogs, learning opportunities, and curated stories about the Māori world, natural history, social history, art and other topics.
+The digital museum includes Collections Online which provides information about over one million objects in the collection and 400,000 images, many of which can be downloaded in high resolution.